GraemeWieden/WT450Sender/readme.md

 WT450 Sender Library for Arduino
 ================================

 This library allows an Arduino to emulate the WT450 temperature and humidity sender.
-This is the same model as the standard Ninja Blocks temperature and humidity sensor.
+This is the same protocol used by the standard Ninja Blocks temperature and humidity sensor.

 You can use the WT450Sender library to send a custom WT450 packet.
 The following details can be specified: